Sell Your eBooks in a Snap

 Ebookgold will give you HTML code that you will have to put up on a page on your website.
 You have to enter the URL to that page in their admin area as the approved URL for password generator.

 Once you do that, place that URL in the email message that your buyer receives.
-You can do that while adding or editing a product in E-junkie admin.
+You can do that while adding/editing your product in E-junkie Seller Admin.

 - How to sell ebooks created with EBook Maestro?